odongograce/AI-project/README.md

 * **Title:** Dev-Vault: Building a Developer's Code Snippet Manager in Rust
 * **The Problem:** "Context Switching."
 Leaving the terminal to Google a command breaks flow and wastes time.
-* **The Solution:** A persistent CLI tool to cache, search, and instantly retrieve terminal commands.
+* **The Solution:** A persistent CLI tool to cache, search, and instantly retrieve terminal commands without leaving the terminal.

 ### **Key Features Implemented**
 * ⚡ **Zero-Friction Retrieval:** Copy commands directly to system clipboard.